2018 Major League Baseball postseason: (AL1) Boston Red Sox vs. (NL2) Los Angeles Dodgers

 This was a rematch of the 1916 World Series, which the Red Sox won in five games.
 It was also the twelfth meeting between teams from Boston and Los Angeles for a major professional sports championship.
 This previously occurred in eleven NBA Finals between both cities’ NBA teams in the Lakers and Celtics.
 Like in 1916, history again repeated itself, and the Red Sox defeated the Dodgers in five quick games to win their ninth World Series title in franchise history, tying the Oakland Athletics for the third most World Series wins.

 The Red Sox took care of business at home in Game 1.
 In Game 2, David Price outdueled Los Angeles’ Hyun-jin Ryu as the Red Sox won 4-2 to take a 2-0 series lead heading to Los Angeles.
 This series was known for its Game 3, which the Dodgers won after eighteen innings of play, 3–2.
 Game 3 became the longest World Series game ever played, and was longer than the entirety of the 1939 World Series.
 Game 4 was an offensive slugfest that was won by the Red Sox as Mitch Moreland and Steve Pearce hit home runs late to give Boston the win and a commanding 3-1 series lead.
 The Red Sox clinched the title in Game 5 as Price outdueled Clayton Kershaw in another pitcher’s duel.

 Like the Astros in the 2017 World Series, the Red Sox after winning this World Series were then marred by a scandal.
 On January 7, 2020, the Red Sox were implicated in the same illegal sign stealing scandal as the Astros (the team had previously been fined in 2017 for illegal sign stealing) after three unnamed team members told The Athletic that the Red Sox had used their replay room to illegally steal signs of opposing teams during the 2018 season.
 On January 13, 2020, MLB Commissioner Rob Manfred stated that he would determine the appropriate punishment for Red Sox manager Alex Cora, who was also implicated in the Astros scandal, when the investigation was completed.
 The next day, Cora and the Red Sox mutually agreed to part ways and it was announced he would be suspended for the full season.
 A few days after his season long suspension ended, Cora was re-hired by the team.
-As a result of the investigation, the Red Sox were punished with the loss of a second-round draft pick in the 2020 MLB Draft.
-In 2023, sportswriter Evan Drellich uncovered allegations from sources in the Dodgers organization that the Dodgers allegedly took part in the same illegal sign-stealing as the Astros and Red Sox during this World Series, however no conclusive evidence has surfaced as of yet.
+As a result of the investigation, the Red Sox were punished with the loss of a second-round draft pick in the 2020 MLB draft.
+In 2023, sportswriter Evan Drellich uncovered allegations from sources in the Dodgers organization that the Dodgers allegedly took part in the same illegal sign-stealing as the Astros and Red Sox during this World Series, however no conclusive evidence has surfaced.